zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/avh_cicd/3shrunner.md

 Navigate to the repository `Settings` > `Actions` > `Runners`, and click on `New self-hosted runner`.

-Set `Runner image` as `Linux`, and `Architecture` as `x64`.
+Set `Runner image` as `Linux`, and `Architecture` as `x64` (matching the AWS instance).
 A set of commands will be displayed to run to prepare the runner.
 These commands will be unique for your account and repository.

 Create a Virtual Hardware terminal copy and paste these commands to launch the runner.
 When configuring, you can select the default options when prompted.